lewisbooth/advent-of-code-2017/README.md

 Use `nodemon dist/<filename>.js` to run a file and watch for changes.

-Tests are included within each file.
+Basic tests are included within each file.